 Over ten years ago, Materialise’s surgical knee guides were introduced to the market, allowing surgeons to precisely transfer a 3D pre-operative plan into the OR.
-Since then, more than 300,000 patients have been treated with this technology, and more than 1200 clinical studies have accessed the precision of guides in transferring an optimized patient-specific surgical plan into the operating theatre.
+Since then, more than 300,000 patients have been treated with this technology.
+More than 1,200 clinical studies have accessed the precision of guides in transferring an optimized patient-specific surgical plan into the operating theatre.

 The image illustrates the post-operative accuracy of the femur distal, femur posterior, and tibia proximal resections for the nine specimens.
 Overall, the results are well within the acceptance criteria for accuracy in TKA: ±3 mm compared with pre-operative surgical planning.

 A recent publication on robotically assisted TKA reports similar results from a cadaveric lab .
 Using a similar approach in measurement, their results show that all resection mean differences were below 0.7 mm and standard deviations below 1.1 mm, which the authors report as similar in accuracy when using navigation.